Skip to content

 FormattingBuilder::getNodeFormatter(const NodeT *node)

-Returns a node-scoped selector object for the supplied AST node.
+Returns a node-scoped selector for the supplied AST node.

 NodeFormatter<T> selectors